zauzooz/goldenowl-devops-internship-challenge/README.md

 recommend creating a free tier account so you don't incur any costs).

  * Your CI job should:
   * Run when a feature branch is pushed to Github (you should fork this repository to your Github account).
-If you are working locally feel free to use some other method for triggering your build.
+  * If you are working locally feel free to use some other method for triggering your build.
   * Deploy to a target environment when the job is successful.
 * The target environment should consist of:
-  * A load-balancer accessible via HTTP on port 80.
+  * A nginx load-balancer accessible via HTTP on port 80.
   * Two application servers (this repository) accessible via HTTP on port 3000.
 * The load-balancer should use a round-robin strategy.
 * The application server should return the response "Hi there!
 I'm being served from {hostname}!".